 =IF(ISERROR(VLOOKUP(B5,'VL2'!$B$5:$B$13,1,0)),"Unique", "Duplicate")

-- After that, press ENTER on your keyboard.
-As a result, you will see the result Duplicate because the name Television exists in VL2.
+• Press ENTER on your keyboard.
+See the result Duplicate because the name Television exists in VL2.

-- For a proper view, look at the below GIF.
+• For a proper view, look at the GIF.

-- Create a new workbook titled VL and in that workbook create a new worksheet titled Sheet1.
+• Created a new workbook titled VL and in the workbook create a new worksheet titled Sheet1.
 In Sheet1 create a product list just like before.

-- In our main workbook which we were working on (in our last example), create another worksheet titled VL4 and again create a list of products.
+• In the main workbook, which we were working on (in our last example), create another worksheet titled VL4 and again create a list of products.

-- Now in cell C5 of VL4, write down the following formula and press ENTER.
+• In cell C5 of VL4, write the following formula and press ENTER.

 =IF(ISERROR(VLOOKUP(B5,[VL.xlsx]Sheet1!$B$2:$B$10,1,0)),"Unique", "Duplicate")

-- You will get to see the resulting duplicate as Television exists in VL4.
+• See the results duplicate as Television exists in VL4.

-- Now drag down the formulated cell C5 to see the result for the rest of cells in column C.
+• Drag the formulated cell C5 to see the result for the remaining cells in column C.

-Read More: How to Find Duplicates in Two Different Excel Workbooks
+Insert VLOOKUP to Find Duplicates in Two Workbooks of Excel

 Bottom Line

-➜ While a value can not found in the referenced cell, the #N/A! error happens in Excel.
+➜ While a value can not be found in the referenced cell, the #N/A!
+The error happens in Excel.

 ➜ #DIV/0! error happens when a value is divided by zero(0) or the cell reference is blank.